-In 2008 he was an adjunct professor of commercial law at Universidad Católica de Chile, and is the author of Información Privilegiada en el Mercado de Valores (Inside Information in the Securities Market, LexisNexis, 2007).
+In 2008 he was an adjunct professor of commercial law at the Catholic University of Chile, and is the author of Información Privilegiada en el Mercado de Valores ('Inside Information in the Securities Market', LexisNexis, 2007).

-Mr Guzmán was awarded an LLM from Columbia Law School in 2010 (a James Kent Scholar, the highest honour awarded by the law school) and a JD from Universidad Católica de Chile in 2006 (magna cum laude).
+Mr Guzmán was awarded an LLM from Columbia Law School in 2010 (a James Kent Scholar, the highest honour awarded by the law school) and a JD from the Catholic University of Chile in 2006 (magna cum laude).
 He is admitted to practise law in New York (2010) and Chile (2006).
 Prior to working at Carey, Mr Guzmán practised at White & Case LLP in New York as a member of the international arbitration practice group.